cyberwitch/calcutil/readme.txt

 v2.00b3: When you uninstall CalcUtil, it reinstalls chained hooks.
 When you install CalcUtil twice in a row, it retains the hooks chained the first time.
-Assembly program writeback now works with less free ram necessary. v2.00b4: Fixed bug with the new writeback method (locked programs would become unlocked). v2.00:   No changes
+Assembly program writeback now works with less free ram necessary. v2.00b4: Fixed bug with the new writeback method (locked programs would become unlocked). v2.00:   No changes v2.01:   Fixed error when (un)archiving subprograms manually (Archive/Unarchive tokens in a program), and fixed crash when using Stop token. v2.02:   Re-implemented Startup and Shortcut functionality

 Version 1 History
 -----------------